Jarmo Kekäläinen

 Jarmo Kekäläinen (born July 3, 1966) is a Finnish professional ice hockey executive and former player who briefly played in the National Hockey League (NHL) with the Boston Bruins and Ottawa Senators.
-Kekäläinen serves as the general manager of the Columbus Blue Jackets.
+Since his retirement, Kekäläinen has served as an executive, most notably as the general manager of the Columbus Blue Jackets from 2013 to 2024.
+He is currently the senior advisor for the Buffalo Sabres.

 Playing career

 Kekäläinen began his hockey career in his native Finland, playing for four years in Finland with a number of teams as well as for Finland in the 1986 World Junior Ice Hockey Championship.
 Kekäläinen then played for the Clarkson Golden Knights for three years, establishing himself and gaining interest from professional teams.
 In his second year with the Knights, he scored 44 points in 31 games and was named to the ECAC Hockey League first all star team.
 In his third year with the Knights, he scored 18 points in eight games before signing with the Boston Bruins.
 Kekäläinen played parts of two seasons with the Bruins before returning to Finland, where he played for another two years.
 For the 1993-1994 season, Kekäläinen went back to North America, where he signed with the Ottawa Senators.
 He played briefly with the Senators that season, playing in 28 games.
 The following season, Kekäläinen played in Sweden before retiring in 1995 because of knee problems which were caused by injuries.